MathieuSanders/BitBurner-Scripts/README.md

 # BitBurner-Scripts
-Myrepository of BitBurner scripts for playing the game BitBurner
+My repository of BitBurner scripts for playing the game BitBurner